uqlibrary/uqlibrary-pages/README.md

   java -jar selenium-server-standalone-{VERSION}.jar
 ```

+or

-or `brew install selenium-server-standalone` then `selenium-server -port 4444`
+1. `brew install selenium-server-standalone` (OSX - first time only, or on reinstall) then
+2. `selenium-server -port 4444` (each time, to start the server)

 * start server (will start server and project will be accessible at http://localhost:5001)